5ynthaire/5YN-LLMAbstractReasoningLayer-Idea/README.md

 ## Proof of Concept

-The Abstract Reasoning Prompt (ARP) demonstrates the Lattice layer as a stop-gap for end-users, simulating its functionality on existing general-purpose LLMs (e.g., GPT-4, Grok 3, Llama) with minimal compute until AI companies integrate the Lattice natively.
+In the meantime, end-users can simulate the Lattice layer with the Abstract Reasoning Prompt (ARP), a stop-gap solution applying its functionality to existing LLMs (e.g., GPT-4, Grok 3, Llama, etc) with minimal compute until AI companies integrate the Lattice natively.
 ARP riffs on paradoxes or edge cases (e.g., “Constraint sparks creativity”) using a toggleable prompt with a riffing phase (generating raw takes), evaluation phase (selecting coherent insights), and on/off control (user-activated).
 See github.com/5ynthaire/5YN-AbstractReasoning-LLM-Enhancement for details.

 ## Conclusion